yashkhokhar28/rkit-training/Basic API/Documentation/Web Development.md

 - **Flexibility**: Can be used in web, mobile, IoT, or desktop applications.
 - **Extensibility**: Supports custom routing, authentication mechanisms (e.g., JWT), and more.

-Here’s a detailed explanation and example for both topics: **Building a Web API** and **Action Method Responses** in ASP.NET Web API using the .NET Framework.

 ---

 ## Building a Web API